african-pathogen-archive/projects-svc/README.md

 ### Studies

 When studies are created through the projects-service, they are recorded in the studies table as part of a project.
-EGO admin groups and member groups and policies are automatically created.
+EGO admin groups, member groups and policies are automatically created.

 ## JWT Token